jrusso1859/Scalable-Selenium/README.md

 **Additional Prerequisite:** [Docker](https://docs.docker.com/engine/install/)

 This approach executes the test separately from the browser interface, driver and browser functions, which are all containerized by Docker.
 The example is found in  `02-sel-docker`.
 The docker container exposes port 4444, allowing you to review component test status.
 It also contains VNC, a screen sharing application and exposes port 7900, allowing you to view container browser activity using the VNC-provided console.
 While this example runs locally, you could just as easily run the containerized Docker image on its own host, connecting to it remotely from tests running locally.
-While this starts us effectivly along the scalability path, it restricts us to scaling grid, driver and browser as one unit only.
-Since Selenium Grid easily handles multple browser nodes, it should be scaled at a different rate than the browser nodes.
+While this starts us effectivly along the scalability path, it restricts us to scaling the Hub, Driver and Browser as one unit only.
+Since Selenium Hub easily handles multple browser nodes, it should be scaled at a different rate than the browser nodes.
 Our following models provide and extend scaling with additional flexibility.

 **Approach 3: Remote with Separate Containers**

 **Additional Prerequisites:** [Docker](https://docs.docker.com/engine/install/), [Docker-Compose](https://docs.docker.com/compose/install/)

-In this approach, we implement two docker containers, one for Selenium Grid and another for the Browser/Driver components.
+In this approach, we implement two docker containers, one for Selenium Hub and another for the Browser/Driver components.
 Using this model, we could easily add additional browser containers if needed.
 We use Docker Compose at the command line to co-ordinate container starting and stopping.
-AS stated earlier, Selenium Grid is able to handle multiple browser/drivers simultaneously.
-This approach supports multiple browser/driver containers per grid.
-With changes to the docker compose code, we can scale the grid and browser components at different rates.
+As stated earlier, Selenium Hub is able to handle multiple browser/drivers simultaneously.
+This approach supports multiple browser/driver containers per hub.
+With changes to the docker compose code, we can scale the hub and browser components at different rates.
 A simple demonstration of this approach is found in the `03-sel-docker-cmp` directory.
 Start the two containers by executing `./scripts/hubAndNode`, then run your tests with `./scripts/mavenCleanTest`.

 **Approach 4: Remote with Scalable Pods**